 15. Visit Rodney Bay

 Rodney Bay is the tourist mecca of Saint Lucia with a postcard marina and yachts bobbing in the breeze.
 The marina is filled with hotels, restaurants, and a large shopping mall while the bay, home to the beautiful white sands of Reduit Beach, is one of the best spots for watersports in the Caribbean – from Jetovators and kitesurfing to snuba (a combination of snorkelling and scuba diving).
-If you’re looking to enjoy dinner outside of your resort, head to Spice of India for some of the best homemade Indian cuisine in an intimate setting.

 16. Hike the Enbas Saut Waterfall Trail